Health Insurance Tax Benefits for Salaried Employees

 Managing finances smartly is not just about earning more.
 It is also about structuring your expenses in a way that reduces tax outflow while protecting your future.
 For salaried employees in India, one of the most effective tools for this is a well-chosen insurance cover.

 From safeguarding your savings during medical crises to reducing your taxable income, health insurance plays a dual role in financial planning.
-Let’s understand how tax benefits work, what limits apply, and how you can make informed decisions.
+This comprehensive guide explains how tax benefits work, what limits apply, and how you can make informed decisions.

 Why Health Insurance Is Essential for Salaried Employees